caseyfleeter/stanford-cme213.github.io/gcp.md

 ### [hw3 and after] Request GPU quotas

 This step is not needed for hw1 and hw2, but is required to be able to reserve GPUs.
+You will need to **wait a few hours** before doing this step after creating a new project.
+It takes time for the web interface to populate all the required quota options.

 To use GPUs, Google Cloud Platform requires you to request **GPU quotas**.
 Quota requests have to be done through the [quota page](https://console.cloud.google.com/iam-admin/quotas).
 Make sure you have the right project selected (it's shown at the top)

 ![](gcp/project_name.png)